Detecting prompt and afterglow jet emission of gravitational wave events from LIGO/Virgo/KAGRA and next generation detectors: Introduction

-As the GW amplitude is anisotropic and larger for on-axis events \cite[e.g.,][]{Sathyaprakash2009}, which we define here as $\theta_\textrm{v}$\,$<$\,$\theta_\textrm{c}$ with respect to GRB afterglows and as an inclination angle of $\iota$\,$\approx$\,$0$ for GW mergers, this introduces a Malmquist bias that, for an isotropic distribution of viewing angles, leads the events detected in GWs by current advanced detectors to most likely be detected with $\theta_\textrm{v}\approx 35$ deg \cite{Schutz2011}.
-If we assume a typical jet core half-opening angle of $\theta_\textrm{c}$\,$\approx$\,$6$ deg \cite{Fong2015,RoucoEscorial2022} this naively implies that half of the events will have viewing angles larger than $\theta_\textrm{v}/\theta_\textrm{c}$\,$\gtrsim$\,$6$, similar to the inferred value for GW170817 of $\theta_\textrm{obs}/\theta_\textrm{c}$\,$\approx$\,$5$\,$-$\,$6$ \cite{Mooley2018,Hotokezaka+19,Makhathini2021ApJ,Mooley2022,Ghirlanda2022,Fernandez2022,Govreen-Segal2023,Ryan2023}.
-As the afterglow of GW170817 was difficult to detect with current instruments at high signal-to-noise over a long period of time, requiring only the handful of most sensitive instruments at each wavelength (i.e., \textit{Chandra}, \textit{HST}, VLA), we can expect that GW mergers during LVK O5 (and A$\sharp$; McIver et al. in prep.) and next-generation detector runs, when the detection horizon increases substantially, will be more difficult to detect given they are likely at $\gg$\,$40$ Mpc.
+As the GW amplitude is anisotropic and larger for on-axis events \citep[e.g.,][]{Sathyaprakash2009}, which we define here as $\theta_\textrm{v}$\,$<$\,$\theta_\textrm{c}$ with respect to GRB afterglows and as an inclination angle of $\iota$\,$\approx$\,$0$ for GW mergers (corresponding to a face-on binary merger), this introduces a Malmquist bias that, for an isotropic distribution of viewing angles, leads the events detected in GWs by current advanced detectors to most likely be detected with $\theta_\textrm{v}\approx 35$ deg \citep{Schutz2011}.
+If we assume a typical jet core half-opening angle of $\theta_\textrm{c}$\,$\approx$\,$6$ deg \citep{Fong2015,RoucoEscorial2022} this naively implies that half of the events will have viewing angles larger than $\theta_\textrm{v}/\theta_\textrm{c}$\,$\gtrsim$\,$6$, similar to the inferred value for GW170817 of $\theta_\textrm{obs}/\theta_\textrm{c}$\,$\approx$\,$5$\,$-$\,$6$ \citep{Mooley2018,Hotokezaka+19,Makhathini2021ApJ,Mooley2022,Ghirlanda2022,Fernandez2022,Govreen-Segal2023,Ryan2023}.
+As the afterglow of GW170817 was difficult to detect with current instruments at high signal-to-noise over a long period of time, requiring the handful of most sensitive instruments at each wavelength (i.e., \textit{Chandra}, \textit{HST}, VLA), we can expect that GW mergers during LVK O5 (or possible future runs following upgrades to current detectors, such as A$\sharp$; \citealt{Gupta_2024}; McIver et al. in prep.) and next-generation detector runs, when the detection horizon increases substantially, will be even more difficult to detect given they will reach distances beyond $\sim 600$ Mpc in O5 (e.g. \citealt{kunnumkai}), and out to the first mergers for next generation detectors (e.g. \citealt{Gupta_2024}).
 However, the increase in distance is timed with the launch or commissioning of next generation telescopes at all wavelengths.
 Here we seek to quantify the ability to detect the off-axis afterglows of BNS mergers using the more sensitive suites of instruments available in the coming decade(s).